StarryBlue7/portfolio/README.md

 # Professional Portfolio Page

 This is my professional portfolio website.
-It showcases my portfolio of coding and design work, while also showcasing my skills for HTML and CSS styling, and graphic design sensibilities.
+It displays my portfolio of coding and design work, while also showcasing my skills for HTML and CSS styling, and graphic design sensibilities.

 ![Deployed page preview](./assets/images/portfolio-site.gif)

 ### Dynamic Scaling

 This page scales content and the content proportion of the screen to ideally utilize the space of various screen sizes.
-Additionally, the navbar at the top will reorganize itself into an even-rowed grid when the viewport width is narrow enough that the rows must wrap.
+Additionally, the navigation bar at the top will reorganize itself into an even-rowed grid when the viewport width is narrow enough that the row must wrap.

 ![Page scaling demonstration](./assets/images/scaling-demo.gif)